pleasefindmethis.com

 Only if you say so in the request.
 If the exact item matters, list the details that make a similar item unacceptable.

-What if the seller is local or private?
+What if the seller is local?

 Related guides